sha-e-256/lego-classification-using-ml/README.md

 get_segmented_imgs function available in the smart crop library on each training image.

-## element_ids_for_demonstration.txt

-This text file contains the names of all the Lego pieces that are used in the demonstration.

-## neural_net

-This folder contains the weights of the machine learning model that was developped using TensorFlow.
-The model weights are imported into test.py to create predictions.

-## testing-images

-This folder contains the image that is taken by the Raspberry Pi camera during the demonstration.

-## segmented-testing-images

-This folder contains segmented images of the testing image; in other words, if the testing image contains eight Lego pieces, then segmented-testing-images will contain eight images such that each image only contains one Lego piece.

 ## rotation_script.lua

 The main purpose of this Lua script is to automate the process of creating 3D training images of Lego pieces in LDCad.
 This script is used to create an animation of a Lego piece being rotated 90 degrees on two axes.
 Each frame of this animation is then saved to cad-training-images.

+## testing images: testing-images & segmented-testing-images

+### testing-images

+This folder contains the image that is taken by the Raspberry Pi camera during the demonstration.

+### segmented-testing-images

+This folder contains segmented images of the testing image; in other words, if the testing image contains eight Lego pieces, then segmented-testing-images will contain eight images such that each image only contains one Lego piece.

+## misc

+### element_ids_for_demonstration.txt

+This text file contains the names of all the Lego pieces that are used in the demonstration.

+### neural_net

+This folder contains the weights of the machine learning model that was developped using TensorFlow.
+The model weights are imported into test.py to create predictions.